Louis Lehmann/ TORQ. BUILD JOURNAL

 "What I actually want is one device that covers crush, rotation, and thick-grip — small enough to live on my desk, modular enough that swapping resistance feels like changing a lens."

-02 / THE LOOP
+02 / PROCESS

 From a sketch in my head